jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 An Open Source Program Office (OSPO) is a great way for organizations to ensure that they are being good members of the open source community and good stewards of their own open source projects.
 Generally these offices are only found at larger organizations as they require personnel to staff them; however, I believe that even small organizations can start with a single-person OSPO and make great improvement in their approach to both consuming and producing open source software.

-Any startup that wants to make the leap to the next stage in their company's evolution should consider investing in how the think about open source software, and this is the best starting point.
+Any startup that wants to make the leap to the next stage in their company's evolution should consider investing in how they think about open source software, and this is the best starting point.

 #### Corporate Support